jergusadamec/ecg-deep-segmentation/README.md

 -->

 #### Dataset Overview
-_The data are not provided due to NDA contract._
+_The data are not presented due to license agreement of data providers._

 Our dataset is constructed from three different data sources - namely _database#1_, _database#2_ and _database#3_.